 5. How to Change File Modification Time

-If you like to change the only modification time of a file called leena, then use the -m option with touch command.
-Please note it will only updates the last modification times (not the access times) of the file.
+If you like to change the only modification time of a file called leena, then use the -m option with the touch command.
+Please note it will only update the last modification times (not the access times) of the file.

 # touch -m leena

 6. Explicitly Set the Access and Modification times

 You can explicitly set the time using the -c and -t option with the touch command.
 The format would be as follows.